MRegterschot/docker-trackmania-go/README.md

     ports:
       - 2350:2350/udp
       - 2350:2350/tcp
+      #- 3300:3300/tcp # Be careful opening the filemanager endpoints!
+Only if you know what you're doing.
       #- 5000:5000/tcp # Be careful opening XMLRPC!
 Only if you know what you're doing.
       #- 9000:9000/tcp # For the prometheus exporter.
     environment: